 If you need help getting the care you need, contact Coordinated Behavioral Health Management at (800) 444-5755.

-- The social workers and psychologists must have a minimum of a master's degree in a behavioral medicine related field.
+- The licensed social worker, limited licensed psychologist and licensed professional counselor must have a minimum of a master's degree in a behavioral medicine-related field.